Bio

 Her interest in the connection between the musician's body and their instrument led her to explore Qi Gong and meditation, enhancing her awareness.

-Embracing improvisation, Jessica studied under Stephane Orlando and Eve Beuvens, before fully dedicating herself to jazz at age 29, with Nathalie Loriers in the music academy of Eghezée.
+Embracing improvisation, Jessica studied under Stephane Orlando and Eve Beuvens, before fully dedicating herself to jazz, with Nathalie Loriers in the music academy of Eghezée.
 She pursued further education at the Koninklijk Conservatorium in Brussels, studying with Nathalie Loriers and Diederik Wissels, where she's currently pursuing her Master's degree.

 Jessica is active in various musical projects.
-She plays and composes for her quartet featuring flute, double bass, drums and piano (with Lúcia M. Pires, Robin Couderc and Audrey Dechèvre).
-She has a duo with jazz singer Muriel Maria, and another with Maïa Aboueleze (taiko drums).
-She is also a member of a trio with Cornelia Zambila (violin) and Shaya Feldman (dubblebass) (which currently presents "Mission: tango!", a show designed for children aged 5 and up), and of the trio FreeTree with Karen van Schaik (baritone and alto saxophone) and Rob Swennen (drums).
+She plays and composes for her Quartet featuring flute, double bass, drums and piano (with Lúcia M. Pires, Robin Couderc and Audrey Dechèvre).
+She plays in the trio FreeTree with Karen van Schaik (baritone & alto saxophone) and Rob Swennen (drums).
+She plays in different duos : with jazz singer Wytske Gratama, with Muriel Maria, and another with Maïa Aboueleze (taiko drums).
+She is also a member of the Latido Collective with Cornelia Zambila (violin) and Shaya Feldman (double bass).

 Jessica also holds a master's degree in development cooperation (ULB, Brussels), for which she completed a 3-month internship in Baracoa (Cuba), for the NGO "Luthiers sans frontières".